 About the University of Iowa Center for Advancement

-Our mission is to advance the University of Iowa through engagement and philanthropy.
 The UI Center for Advancement was formed by joining the UI Alumni Association and the UI Foundation to better serve our alumni and friends in the state and the region, throughout the country, and around the world.
+The UI Center for Advancement is a nonprofit IRC Sec.
+501(c)(3) organization, serving as the preferred channel for private contributions that benefit all areas of the University of Iowa.
+As an independent organization, we work to strengthen the university by connecting with alumni, friends, and supporters.

-A nonprofit IRC Sec.
-501(c)(3) organization, the UI Center for Advancement is an independent organization and the preferred channel for private contributions that benefit all areas of the University of Iowa.
-Located in the Levitt Center for University Advancement, we are governed by a volunteer board of directors that elects our officers and appoints our leadership.
-Our work is also guided by our volunteer Alumni Leadership Council, which serves as the university’s alumni advisory body and includes alumni representing areas across campus.
+We are located in the Levitt Center for University Advancement and are governed by a volunteer board of directors.
+Our work is also guided by the volunteer Alumni Leadership Council, which serves as the university’s alumni advisory body and includes alumni representing areas across campus.

 Iowa Magazine